DiffSSC: Semantic LiDAR Scan Completion using Denoising Diffusion Probabilistic Models: Methodology

 \subsection{Denoising Diffusion Probabilistic Models (DDPMs)}

 Ho et al.~\cite{ho2020denoising} introduced DDPMs to produce high-quality images through iterative denoising from Gaussian noise.
 This promising capability is driven by a residual learning mechanism that efficiently captures the data distribution.
-Specifically, the process begins with a forward diffusion step, during which noise is gradually added to the target data over $T$ steps.
-The model is then trained to predict the noise added at each step.
+Specifically, the process begins with a forward diffusion step, during which noise is gradually injected into the target data over $T$ steps.
+The model is then trained to estimate the noise injected at each step.
 By predicting and removing noise at time step $t$, the model generates results that closely approximate the raw data distribution.